 I open my eyes and gasp in shock.
-I’m back in my body.
-My clothes are soaked clean through with sweat.
+My clothes are drenched in sweat.
 Some of it plips onto Nyanti’s brow.

-“Right, of course.”
+“Right.
+Of course.”
 I let out an awkward snort-laugh and immediately hate myself for it.
 “No worries—all in a day’s work.”

-Gyrax dusts himself off and says, “Without a doubt.
-Now more than ever.”
+Gyrax dusts himself off.
+“Now more than ever.”
 He looks around.
 “Where are the others?”
-Ren and Elier are gone.
-Lucky’s half-lying, half-sitting against the wall, eyes closed and breathing deeply, apparently asleep.
+Ren and Elier are nowhere to be seen.
+Lucky’s half-lying, half-sitting against the wall, apparently asleep.

 “Uh?”
 His eyes flutter open.

-“The others,” Gyrax says.
-“Where are they?”
+“The others.
+Where are they?”

-“So am I,” I say automatically.
+“Me too,” I say automatically.

 “We’re safe,” he says.
-“For now.
-We chased them into the lower catacombs.
+“We chased them into the lower catacombs.
 Collapsed the walls with a majeric wave.”